NaveenKumarReddy8/ChillBoss/README.md

 * --movement: `random` and `square` movements are accepted.
 Default set to `random`
 * --length: Accepted for `square` type of movement.
 Default set to `None`
 * --sleeptime: Time to be taken till next movement.
+Default set to 30 seconds
 * --motiontime: Time consumption of pointer to move from present coordinates to the next coordinates.
+Default set to 0 seconds.
 ![ChillBoss Usage](https://i.imgur.com/Os7cmkk.gif)